mckennapsean/dissertation/content/01-intro.md

 associated design decisions, can all be connected through a new type of visualization design framework.
 Without this connection, it is much harder for a novice visualization designer to answer both the _how_ and _why_ questions of design using existing visualization models.
-Even expert visualization designers can struggle with these models due to a lack of step-by-step descriptions or focusing only on design decisions rather than the steps at all.
+Even expert visualization designers can struggle with these models due to a lack of step-by-step descriptions or focusing only on design decisions rather than the steps.
 If such a framework could describe these steps of the visualization design process as series of overlapping activities, then perhaps the iterative nature of a design process would be immediately clear for novice designers.
-By prescribing each activity with simple, encompassing definitions, a novice could easily determine which activity they are currently in, what visualization design artifacts they should produce, and how to evaluate them.
-By providing a novice designer with specific steps to perform, they can learn to design a visualization and perhaps learn and grow on to using new design methods over time.
+By prescribing each activity with simple, encompassing definitions, novices could easily determine which activity they are currently in, what visualization design artifacts they should produce, and how to evaluate them.
+By providing novice designers with specific steps to perform, they can learn to design a visualization and perhaps advance to using new design methods over time.
 The goal of such a framework would be to empower novice visualization designers with the knowledge, tools, and techniques available for them to effectively design a usable and useful visualization system.